Craftsman Concrete Floors

 Are Polished Concrete Floors Slippery?

-When people think of polished concrete floors they generally consider their durability and modern aesthetics.
-However, our customers are often surprised to learn that they offer unparalleled slip resistance as well.
-This might seem counter-intuitive, as high reflectivity is often associated with being slippery.
+When people think of polished concrete floors, they generally consider their durability and modern aesthetics.
+However, our customers are often surprised to learn that they also offer unparalleled slip resistance.
+This might seem counter-intuitive, as high reflectivity is often associated with slipperiness.

 Why Aren’t Polished Concrete Floors Slippery?